 For some reason, I can’t exactly remember why, I had a bunch of alone time with my piano last year…and in an effort to shake myself up I got in the habit of sitting at the piano, setting a timer and seeing what arrived in a minute.
 The 25 pieces on Snapshots are my favorites of the resulting music, and once Sarah started naming them things like “an old man puts on galoshes” we were off to the races.

 Without my typical layers and textures the results are a less obscured view of me in my writing room, having a conversation with one of my oldest friends.

 Please give a listen (it won’t take long!) and I hope you love them as much as I do.

 New singles land on Bandcamp on the first of every month!

-“A beautiful, shimmering, and colorful emotional experience, with strong melodic content morphing slowly like waves as each piece slowly progresses, no fast sequences, hard edges, or sharp corners to be found anywhere.
-Even though each piece exists as a succinct vignette of a singular idea, each is long enough at ten minutes to provide an immersive experience, and taken all together provides almost five hours of dreamy, ever-shifting atmospheres and textures.”
-Expose
+“A beautiful, shimmering, and colorful emotional experience, with strong melodic content morphing slowly like waves as each piece slowly progresses… each is long enough at ten minutes to provide an immersive experience, and taken all together provides almost five hours of dreamy, ever-shifting atmospheres and textures.”

 elements: audio environments released may, 2020, riverwide records